immich-app/static-pages/apps/root.immich.app/src/routes/blog/2025-year-in-review/+page.md

 ---

 Despite this heavy foundation work, we still managed to ship an incredible amount of new features and improvements.
-Looking at our release notes, the numbers tell the story:

 - 85 new features
 - 200 enhancements to existing features
 - 290 bug fixes

-Here are some highlights from the year:
+Here are some highlights from those improvements:

 - HDR video support with our native video player
 - Search by tags and descriptions